ZanderNoriega/parse-argv/README.md

 # Example

-Define a type for your programs arguments.
+Define a type for your program's custom options.
 Eg.:

 ```typescript
 type Env = 'DEV' | 'PROD';